Here’s What to Do When a Realtor is in Breach of Contract

 If it is still early in the game and you feel like your agent has made a small (but forgivable) mistake, the best thing to do is have an honest conversation with the agent and their supervisor (this is typically the real estate broker).

-70 percent of client dissatisfaction is due to a lack of communication on both the agent and the seller’s part.
-If your agent hasn’t marketed your home properly, or has honestly forgotten to keep you in the loop about offers coming in, have a calm, respectful, in-person conversation with them about your grievance.
+If your agent hasn’t marketed your home properly or has honestly forgotten to keep you in the loop about offers coming in, have a calm, respectful, in-person conversation with them about your grievance.
 More often than not, that conversation will remedy the issue and get your real estate agent back on track.

 If this is the situation, fear not!
 Explain your grievances with your current agent to their real estate broker, and the brokerage will assign you to another agent.
 You won’t even have to pay extra commission.

-Sometimes taking preventative measures is the best defense against breach of contract issues.
-That’s why we recommend that you hire a top real estate agent in your area.
+Sometimes, taking preventive measures is the best defense against breach of contract issues.
+That’s why we recommend hiring a top real estate agent in your area.

-Top real estate agents strive to deliver unbeatable customer services, so they’re less likely to wind up in breach of contract.
-They’ve also seen more listing agreements cross their desk than the average agent and they have a verifiable and reputable track record that shows they uphold their fiduciary duties and put client’s needs first. he best real estate agents pay attention to detail when dealing with the red tape and minutia of seller-real estate agent contracts as well as buyer-seller contracts.
+Top real estate agents strive to deliver unbeatable customer services so they’re less likely to wind up in breach of contract.
+They’ve also seen more listing agreements cross their desk than the average agent, and they have a verifiable and reputable track record that shows they uphold their fiduciary duties and put client’s needs first.
+The best real estate agents pay attention to detail when dealing with the red tape and minutia of seller-real estate agent contracts as well as buyer-seller contracts.

 To be safe, have a lawyer look over your listing agreement and get all of the details of your real estate contract down in writing.
 As the owner of the property, it’s your job to safeguard yourself before you sign with anyone.